 No matter how great something you do or already achieved, there’s always something missing as you perceive.
 This causes you to doubt your abilities.

-Being too concerned with perfection makes you worry about unnecessary things.
+Being too concerned with perfection makes you lose focus and concentration, leading to worry about unnecessary things.

 When you want everything to be perfect, whether it’s for working on a project or choosing a partner, then you’re more likely to dominate situations.

 All are signs of a control freak who believes they know better and can control everything.

 11. You just want to win at any cost.

 All that matters to you is your goals, desires, your position, and power alone.